SomerEsat/ethereum-staking-guides/README.md

 Prometheus is an open-source systems monitoring and alerting toolkit.
 It runs as a service on your Ubuntu server and its job is to caputre metrics.
 More information [here](https://prometheus.io/docs/introduction/overview/).

+We are going to use Prometheus to expose runtime data from the beacon-chain and validator as well as instance specific metrics.

 ### Create user accounts

 These accounts can't log into the server.